prometheus/pushgateway/README.md

 (both in version 0.0.4, see the
 [data exposition format specification](https://docs.google.com/document/d/1ZjyKiKxZV83VI9ZKAXRGKaUKK2BIWCT7oiGBKDBpjEY/edit?usp=sharing)).
 Discrimination between the two variants is done via the `Content-Type` header.
-(In case of an unknown value for `Content-Type`, the text format is tried as a fall-back.)
+(Use the value `application/vnd.google.protobuf; proto=io.prometheus.client.MetricFamily; encoding=delimited` if the messages are protobuf encoded, otherwise the text format is tried as a fall-back.)

 The response code upon success is always 202 (even if the same grouping key has never been used before, i.e. there is no feedback to